14 Oregon Hot Springs That Are Totally Worth the Trip!

 12. Alvord Hot Springs

 Next, we have Alvord Hot Springs.
-Though Alvord Hot Springs has charged an entrance fee since 2013, it still offers dusty travelers a little oasis in the desert.
-The site has two large concrete pools that can accommodate many people.
+This secluded Oregon hot spring offers dusty travelers a little oasis in the desert, with two large concrete pools that can accommodate many people.

 If you’re on the fence about staying, the night sky might sell you on the campsite idea.
-With few lights dotting the edges of the landscape, the night sky really comes out to play here in Oregon’s high desert.
+With few lights dotting the edges of the landscape, the stars really come out to play here in Oregon’s high desert.

 Have your own tent and want to literally camp on the playa?
 Read our guide to camping at Alvord Desert.